 MCC partners with regional ISDs on a broad range of initiatives.
 MCC works to promote an educated workforce by improving college access, which can take different forms in each county with each county's initiatives.
 For example, Newaygo and Muskegon counties have developed Promise Zones to provide free college to eligible high school graduates.
-MCC is a partner in that effort, providing student support services, college classes, and certificate and degree programs.
+MCC is a Promise partner, providing student support services, college classes, and certificate and degree programs.

 MCC works on many levels to provide college credit for high school students.
-MCC has numerous articulation agreements with the Career Tech Centers in Muskegon, Ottawa, and Newaygo counties, among others.
+MCC has numerous articulation agreements with the Career Tech Centers in Muskegon, Ottawa, and Newaygo counties, among others, ensuring students are granted credit for comparable classes they completed in high school.
 Direct credit opportunities are available for many courses at the career tech centers and high schools where we have articulation agreements.

 MCC is the higher education provider for three local early colleges.
-The early colleges in Muskegon, Newaygo, and Ottawa have served over 1300 students since 2012.
-For fall semester 2021 there were 101 new students entering the program across all three early colleges.
+The early colleges in Muskegon, Newaygo, and Ottawa have served over 1,500 students since 2012.
+For fall semester 2022 there were 93 new students entering the program across all three early colleges.
 Each of these early college programs is fulfilling an important community need by providing college credits and associates degrees to area high school students.